nanik578/Practice/page2.md

 <h1> About France! </h1>

-<p> This section of the site is desgined to give you a greater knowledge of France!
+<p> This section of the site is desgined to give you a greater knowledge of France!</p>
-Below, is a interacitve map of France which allows you to click on the different cities and get a greater knowledge about them!</p>
+<p> Below, is a interacitve map of France which allows you to click on the different cities and get a greater knowledge about them!</p>